bairblog/bairblog.github.io/README.md

   forget!).
 - Pick one representative image for the blog post and add that to the GitHub (so it's in the `assets` folder).
-- Copy and paste stuff from the Google Doc to a new post in the `_posts` folder write and refer to figures on the server.
+- Copy and paste stuff from the Google Doc to a new post in the `_posts` folder.
+  When writing, refer to figures on the blog server.
 - Copy the three lines of code that have the Twitter card, taking care to ensure that the title and images change based on each post.
 - Send the draft to the authors, get feedback, revise, etc.